 I am an AHRC Early Career Leadership Fellow at UCL Institute of Archaeology, where I work on issues related to heritage, museums, cultural memory and the Anthropocene.

 My research circles around two distinct though overlapping themes: developing an expanded view of what heritage is, and pushing forwards critical-creative approaches to heritage practice.
 In relation to the first I am currently co-writing a book with Rodney Harrison on heritage in more-than-human worlds.
 This aims to rethink many of the foundational concepts of the field, including care, inheritance, endangerment and stewardship – all concepts that have been called into question by the Anthropocene and related posthumanist theories.
-A co-edited volume is also forthcoming with Open Humanities Press on this topic.
+I have recently co-edited a volume with Open Humanities Press on this topic.

 My current fellowship explores critical-creative approaches to the design of ‘experiences’ within and beyond the heritage sector.
 Working closely with project partners, this research responds to the rapid growth of immersive, participatory and co-curated experiences across the field of heritage interpretation in recent years.
 You can read more on the project website.
 The project is funded by the AHRC as part of a highlight notice on Innovation in the Creative Economy.
 An open access article outlining the conceptual foundations of the project is now available online.